 A specialization in International Business will not be truly international until the students have a chance of interacting with premier B-Schools abroad especially in Europe and USA.
 Tuition waivers are often arranged for in such exchange programmes.
 IIFT has student exchange programmes with various B-Schools abroad.
 Normally, a student who goes to attend the Exchange Programme will miss a complete trimester at IIFT.
 In such cases the grades obtained by the student in all the courses he/she has undertaken at the B-School in the Exchange Programme will be shown in the mark-sheet but will not be included in the calculation of CGPA.
-If a student goes to attend the Exchange Programme in mid-trimester, he/she can cover the courses of the trimester with the MBA (IB) Part-time and appear in the examinations provided such missed courses are offered in the said part-time programme.
-The grades obtained by him/her in this examination will be included in his/her marks-sheet.
+If a student goes to attend the Exchange Programme in mid-trimester, he/she can cover the courses of the trimester with the MBA (IB) weekend and appear in the grades obtained by him/her in this examination will be included in his/her marks-sheet.
 Students will be chosen for the exchange programme on the basis of their performance and the specific requirements of the concerned institution.
 Students with DGPs are not eligible for exchange programmes.